rieckpil/progmot/content/post/writing-a-book-remotely.md

 ### Find a Schedule to Keep Momentum

 What helped us to keep the writing flow going was a fixed schedule.
-We met every two weeks for one hour and did a status updated and planned the next steps.
+We met every two weeks for one hour and did a status update before planning the next steps.

 What worked for us was:
 - A Trello board with four columns: backlog, in progress, to review, done